Urban Travel Blog Rotating Header Image

 Fork Out

 People from all over the world come to live in London – and they bring their cuisine along too.
 From Ethiopian to Egyptian, whatever you’re craving can be found here.
 Forget the curry hacks on Brick Lane and head over to Pakistani-Punjani restaurant Tayyab’s, voted Indian Restaurant of the Year in the London Restaurant Awards.
 If you’re after nose to tail eating – where no bits are wasted – St. John Restaurant can provide you with a taste of chitterlings with dandelion and bone marrow salad.
-And if you want to stay local, go to Konstam where over 85% of ingredients are sourced from within the six London underground zones.
-For some brilliant Thai within a traditional English pub environment, Churchill Arms serves up steamy Pad Thai to die for.
+For some brilliant Thai within a traditional English pub environment, Churchill Arms in Kensington serves up steamy Pad Thai to die for.
+Also out West and Daquise is a wonderfully romantic Polish cafe-restaurant by South Kensington tube.
+For street eats head back East to Ely’s Yard, where hipsters can choose between several award-winning food trucks.

 Drop In

 The Brits are notorious pub lovers, but that doesn’t mean that’s all there is to be had.
-Get your skates on and head back to the seventies every Thursday, Friday and Saturday night at the Renaissance Room’s Roller Disco.
+Get your skates on and head back to the seventies every Thursday, Friday and Saturday night at Roller Disco.
 If you prefer to keep your feet on the ground, go to Notting Hill Arts Club where the mix of great music, buzzing crowds and artsy locals always makes for a great night.
-Or pack it in under the railway arches at club Cargo, where entry on Fridays in free.
-For all those who like to mix fitness with fun, Club Aquarium is the only club in the UK with a pool.
-Swim some lengths, get steamy in the jacuzzi, or work it out on the dance floor.
+Or pack it in under the railway arches at club Cargo, a staple of Shoreditch nightlife.
+Indeed throughout the noughties it was Shoreditch that was the cutting edge area to go out in, but any self respecting hipster might be better heading out in the likes of Dalston or Peckham.
+The latter is the home of the excellent Frank’s Cafe, one of a spate of trendy pop up bars that have hit London in recent years.
+One final piece of nightlife advice: London is enormous (approx. 35 miles / 55 kilometres across) with great bars and pubs in nearly every district, so your best bet might be to do a local search in the area you’re based in before you trek all the way across town.

 More Juice

 Londonist keeps you up-to-date with news, reviews and general information about the city.
 For weekly listings, TimeOut provides an easily searchable online database.
-For interesting (and sometimes obscure) tidbits about local life, check out Diamond Geezer’s blog, whilst for a host of capital tips of every variety head over to Spotted by Locals’ London guide.
+For interesting (and sometimes obscure) tidbits about local life, check out Diamond Geezer’s blog.

 Hard Copy